-A short training course in radon preventive measures has been developed and will be held on the following dates:
+A short training course in radon preventive measures has been developed and is hosted by the Construction Industry Federation.

 Correct installation of passive preventive measures in new buildings is the most cost effective way of protecting the population against radon.
 Research has shown that, on average, radon levels in houses built after 1998 in high radon areas are lower than in those built before 1998 by approximately 25%.
 However, the installation of a radon barrier cannot guarantee that radon in an individual building will be below the Reference Level and the quality of the installation is critical to the success of the barrier.

 A two day training course on radon remediation measures has been developed and was offered to remediation specialists and staff of State bodies during 2016.
 This course is a prerequisite to being listed as a registered radon remediation company will be run again where there is demand.

 Testing for Radon

 The EPA recommends that all buildings are tested for radon, including those that have radon preventive measures installed.